PanoGrounder: Bridging 2D and 3D with Panoramic Scene Representations for VLM-based 3D Visual Grounding: Implementation Details

-\paragraph{Floor estimation and candidate grid.} We estimate the floor plane using RANSAC~\cite{fischler1981ransac}.
+We estimate the floor plane using RANSAC~\cite{fischler1981ransac}.
 Specifically, we downsample the point cloud (mesh vertices or 3DGS centers) to a $5\,\mathrm{cm}$ resolution, retain the bottom $50\%$ of points based on height as floor candidates, and run $10{,}000$ RANSAC iterations.
 At each iteration, we sample three points to fit a plane, enforce a nearly vertical normal ($|n_z| > 0.9$), and count inliers within a threshold of $10^{-3}\,\mathrm{m}$, ultimately selecting the plane with the highest inlier count.

 Subsequently, we compute a 2D convex hull over all scene points to obtain a tight floor footprint and create a 2D grid over this hull with a spacing of $h{=}0.1\,\mathrm{m}$.
 The $z$-coordinates of the grid centers are set to the average height of the raw camera poses.